 Hyper-Personalised & Bespoke Homes

 Those days of cookie-cutter luxury are behind us.
 Buyers are seeking homes reflecting their individuality.
 Developers such as the Bhojwani Group led by Samir Bhojwani are rewriting the rules of high-end living.
-Buyers are now given the option to design entire floors to their liking, incorporate private wellness sanctuaries, and install AI-backed automation.
+Buyers are now given the option to design entire floors to their liking,

 The Rise of ‘Surban’ Luxury & Invitation-Only Deals